MahdiHajiabadi/GSCIS_TBUDS/README.md

 # Remarks
 All the input graphs should be in the [webgraph](https://www.ics.uci.edu/~djp3/classes/2008_01_01_INF141/Materials/p595-boldi.pdf) format because of its wonderful performance in compressing graphs.
-Available datasets in this format can be found in: <http://law.di.unimi.it/datasets.php>
+The datasets in this format can be found in: <http://law.di.unimi.it/datasets.php>

 ### *Converting Edgelist Format to WebGraph Format*

-This section is for the case when your graph is given a text file of edges (known as edgelist).

-It is very easy to convert an edgelist file into WebGraph format.

-Now, to convert the edgelist (TAB separated) file to WebGraph format execute the following steps:
+To convert the edgelist (TAB separated) file to WebGraph format you should execute the following steps:

 Sort the file, then remove any duplicate edges: